-If you are an overseas company wishing to establish a branch or wholly-owned subsidiary in the UK, you may be able to send an employee to the UK under the "Representative of an overseas business" category.
-Both the employer and the employee must meet certain criteria to be eligible for this category; for example, the employee must be employed full-time and the overseas business must have its principal place of business and headquarters outside the UK.
+If you are an overseas company wishing to establish a branch or wholly-owned subsidiary in the UK, you may be able to send an initial team of employees to the UK under the "Global Business Mobility - UK Expansion Worker" category.
+Both the employer and the employee must meet certain criteria to be eligible for this category.
+The employer must apply for and obtain a sponsor licence on the basis it has an overseas trading presence and has a credible plan to establish a business in the UK within two years.
+The employee must be a senior manager or specialist employee of the overseas company and intend to be employed full-time in the UK.
+Immigration permission is granted for one year initially and can be extended up to a total stay of two years.
+The route does not lead to settlement however UK Expansion Workers can switch into a settlement category incountry.